liijunwei/practice/oop/99-Bottles-of-OOP/README.md

 Chapter 5 inventories the existing code for smells, chooses the most prominent one, and uses it to trigger the creation of a new class.
 Along the way it takes a hard look at immutability, performance, and caching.

 Chapter 6 is not yet available.
 This chapter performs a miracle which not only removes all conditionals, but also allows you to finally implement the new six-pack requirement without altering any existing code.

+# Who Should Read This Book

+Despite what one might predict, novices often have an easier time with this material.
+As they are unencumbered by prior knowledge, their minds are open, and easily absorb these ideas.

+You cannot make informed decisions about the value of new ideas unless you thoroughly understand them, and to understand them you must commit, wholeheartedly, to learning them.

+Therefore, if you are a veteran, it’s best to adopt the novice mindset before reading on.
+Set aside prior beliefs, and dedicate yourself to what follows.
+While reading, resist the urge to resist.
+Read the entire book, work the problems, and only then decide whether to integrate these ideas into your daily practice.